albertost5/geoweather-app/README.md

 After creating this file you'll be able to run the app.

 ## First run
-There is two commands to initialize the app:
+There are two commands to initialize the app:
 ```
 npm start
 node app